Koenkk/zigbee2mqtt.io/docs/devices/WSDCGQ01LM.md

 ### Pairing
 Press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking).
+The reset button is the small button on the 'top' of the device.
 After this the device will automatically join.

 ### Device type specific configuration